Thieves of Fortune

-Thieves of Fortune (other titles - Chameleon and May the Best Man Win) is a 1990 American action film directed by Michael MacCarthy.
+Thieves of Fortune (other titles - Chameleon and May the Best Man Win) is a 1990 American South African action film directed by Michael MacCarthy.
 It is Lee Van Cleef's last film, released the year after he died of a heart attack.

 Premise

 In order to gain a large inheritance, a woman must do many arduous and dangerous tasks to prove her worth and win the affections of the man she loves.